MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-setup.md

     | **Application Insights** | ***TODO*** | How the logs are put together |

 1. Wait a few moments for your function app to be deployed.
-Once the window closes, select **Finish**
+Once the window closes, select **Finish**.
 1. A new **Publish** pane opens.
 At the top, select **Publish**.
 Wait a few minutes for your function app to be deployed and show up in the Azure portal.

 [!INCLUDE [environment-variables](./includes/scenarios/custom-extension-tokenissuancestart-setup-env-portal.md)]